 Occasionally, a prescribed orthotic may be a temporary or long-term correction of their foot biomechanics (e.g. flat feet or high arches).

 During the acute phase of Sever’s disease, a small heel rise or shock-absorbing heel cup placed under the heel pad of your child’s foot may help to ease the symptoms.

 Your podiatrist or physiotherapist can assess your child’s arch and guide you in the best management of your child’s condition.
 We recommend that your child should never go barefooted during the painful stages of Sever’s disease.

 What are the Long-Term Consequences of Sever’s Disease?

 Poorly treated Sever’s disease can result in a permanent bone deformity at the rear of the heel bone.
 Long-term, this can cause shoe-fitting difficulties and blisters.

 Less obvious long-term effects can include foot arch problems leading to plantar fasciitis or heel spurs and tight calf musculature leading to Achilles tendonitis.

 How Can You Prevent Sever’s Disease?

-Sever's disease may be prevented by maintaining good joint and muscle flexibility in the years leading up to, and during, their growth spurts (eg girls 8 to 10, boys 10 to 12).
+Sever’s disease prevention focuses on maintaining good joint and muscle flexibility in the years leading up to and during their growth spurts (e.g. girls 8 to 10, boys 10 to 12).

-Foot arch problems such as flat feet should be addressed after the age of five if they don't appear to be self-correcting.
+Foot arch problems such as flat feet should be addressed after five years of age if they don’t appear to be self-correcting.
 If you are concerned, please ask your health practitioner.
-The most important factor is the amount of weight-bearing exercise your child is currently performing.
+The most crucial factor is the amount of weight-bearing exercise your child is currently performing.